Give the gift of fudge this holiday season

 Add a simple wooden or paper stick, some transparent gauze wrapping, a bow and a creative label to any piece of fudge, and you’ve now got something that looks more like an expensive candy apple than a humble square of fudge.
 And when you use Quick Walnut Fudge as the featured fudge in this creation, you’re sure to please the recipient’s taste buds as well as their eyes.

 Just because they’re called “cookie cutters” doesn’t mean they have to stop there.
 Use those same tools to cut Microwave Peanut Butter Fudge into any shape you like to make fudge a fabulous gift for any occasion.
 Just be sure to cook your slab of fudge a bit thinner than usual so it’s not too much for a cookie-cutter to handle.
 Your fudge can even be iced or adorned with candies to add color to the look.

 Frilled Fudge Trays

 Don’t want to cut your fudge at all?
 No problem.
-Use small, disposable aluminum pans, a decorative doily or two, and a bit of ribbon to tie up an entire pan of Brown Sugar Brownies as a beautiful gift your loved one is free to carve into at their leisure.
+Use small, disposable aluminum pans, a decorative doily or two, and a bit of ribbon to tie up an entire pan of Peppermint Bark Brownies as a beautiful gift your loved one is free to carve into at their leisure.

 You can’t go wrong with any of these options, so get creative with your fudge this holiday season and give the most unique gift of the season.